The Friend Zone Episode 18: Legacy

 Part 7 – 1983

-Terry and Patty both left their spouses and their children behind and moved to Florida together where they were married.
+Terry and Tammy both left their spouses and their children behind and moved to Florida together where they were married.
 Using skills he learned while in the Marines, Terry became a weather person for the NOAA.
-This was advantageous to him, as he could do this job from anywhere, which made it easy for him to move from town to town with Patty, in order that they could both avoid child support payments.
+This was advantageous to him, as he could do this job from anywhere, which made it easy for him to move from town to town with Patty, to avoid child support payments.

 Luckily for Terry, his fall only landed him with a split lip and a scar that he’ll carry for the rest of his life.
 The scar that Allen left to Denise, runs much deeper and will be passed down for generations in one form or another.
 As she grew, her love for her step father turned to hatred, as any woman in time, comes to understand the treachery of men.